Can You Go to Jail for Not Paying Taxes?

-- Individual Installment Agreement: You can set up a plan that allows you to pay down your back taxes over time, with regular monthly payments.
-You'll need to provide the IRS with detailed information on your assets, such as real estate and investment accounts, as well as household expenses.
+- Individual Installment Agreement: You can set up a plan that allows you to pay down your back taxes over time through regular monthly payments.
+You'll need to provide the IRS with detailed information on your assets, such as bank account information, investments, assets, and household expenses.

 - Offer In Compromise: This is an agreement between you and the IRS to settle your tax liability for less than the full amount owed.
-It's generally not an option when the IRS thinks you are able to pay down your debt through a payment plan.
-This determination is based on your “reasonable collection potential."
+It's not offered when the IRS thinks you are able to pay down your debt through a payment plan.
+This determination is based on your reasonable collection potential.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help